 On your way back home the next day, save a little time to stop in at the Muscle Car Museum in Punta Gorda, where in short time you can see 200 vintage ’50s to early ’70’s muscle cars of movie or popular fame all under one roof.

-This trip in beautiful Port Charlotte and the The Gulf Islands had luxury, eco-education, relaxation and a little something for everyone, making it, in my opinion, perfect.
+This trip in beautiful Port Charlotte and The Gulf Islands had luxury, eco-education, relaxation, and a little something for everyone, making it, in my opinion, perfect.

 Where is Port Charlotte Florida?
 It’s located in Southwest Florida roughly 30 miles north of Fort Myers and 40 miles south of Sarasota on the gulf coast of Florida.

 This map of Port Charlotte Florida shares distances from several other popular Florida towns and cities including

 Port Charlotte to Fort Myers, Port Charlotte to Tampa as well as to Miami.

 things to do in port charlotte

 Miami is roughly a 3 hour drive from Port Charlotte